prpole/writing/Papers/James-Wharton-Architecture-Decoration/draft.md

 ***I may need to change all this to talk about spatio-relational structures and not the appearance of actual architecture, I don't think the text supports what I'm saying.
 So not specifically buildings, but architectural use of space narratively....

-# 1-2 page intro-to-intro, snag the attentionz, get to thesis fast
+*The Portrait of a Lady* and *The House of Mirth* are novels full of houses.
+Gardencourt and Bellomont, the manors at the center of each, in many senses could not be more different.
+The former is secluded and ancient, tucked away near the Thames, home to an aging banker and his consumptive son---it gets visitors, but it is far from a social hub.
+The latter is a destination for New York's socialites and a site of most events one ought not to miss, a pinnacle of good taste and good breeding.
+Each becomes a symbol to the heroine of its novel, albeit of wildly different things: Gardencourt of relative security and reliable social relationships, and Bellomont of unthinking excess and the ease of limitless wealth.
+It might be excused to think of these as novels of spaces as much as of people.

-Thesis:
+Despite this shared concern with the narrative construction of space, however, the novels create and use space in very different ways, to very different ends.
+Henry James's stated interest in thinking of his fiction in terms of architecture is often read metaphorically as a reference to the complex structure of his novels---a reading that is justified by some of the more overt references to architecture in his theoretical and critical writing.
+This reading of space as a metaphor for novelistic structure on its own, though, misses his masterful manipulation of spatial forms in the scenes themselves to facilitate and mirror social relationships.
+Meanwhile, Edith Wharton's use of space is often read in terms of architectural space and relationality---a reading more appropriately reserved for James---while her interest in interior decorating as a form of aesthetic self-expression is lost.

-In these two novels, architectural design and interior design, or decorating, serve distinct purposes: architecture tends to facilitate relationality, while giving the relations it facilitates the cast of a given space's aesthetic; decoration, on the other hand, becomes an aesthetic expression of the individual responsible for it, and is therefore a form of relationality in itself.
-While *The Portrait of a Lady* and *The House of Mirth* tend more toward architectural and decorative aesthetics respectively, both contain elements of each and appear to conform to the same literary use of each type of design.
+Comparing the use and construction of space in the two novels allows the narrative use of designed space in each to come into focus.
+It also isolates a difference in the aesthetic capacities of architecture and decoration, forms that are related but contain important differences in their narrative capabilities.
+In these two novels, architecture and decorating serve distinct purposes: architecture tends to facilitate relationality, while giving the relations it facilitates the cast of a given space's aesthetic; decoration, on the other hand, becomes an aesthetic expression of the individual responsible for it, and is therefore a form of relationality in itself.
+This paper will argue that *The Portrait of a Lady* tending more toward an architectural spatial aesthetic and *The House of Mirth* tending toward a more decorative aesthetic, and a comparison of the two aesthetics will reveal spatial corollaries for the construction of relational and individual subjectivities that defines characterization in the two novels.

-# James on Architecture, Wharton on Decoration ; 4-page intro/criticism/nonfic
+# The Architecture of Relational Spaces

 ***need a working definition of his architectural use of space---he isn't actually using buildings, here.
 It's like he's using a semi-painterly, semi-architectural hybrid